Continual Learning with Vision-Language Models via Semantic-Geometry Preservation: Experiments

 \subsection{Visualization}

-As shown in Fig.~\ref{fig:vis-adv.}, we visualize the optimization trajectories starting from seed samples selected from the new-task data, and illustrate how the adversarial perturbations $\boldsymbol{\delta}$ evolve across DPGD iterations.
-As the iterations proceed, the perturbations gradually exhibit structured textures.
-Visually, the resulting adversarial samples remain almost indistinguishable from the original new-task images.
-Nevertheless, DPGD progressively shifts their semantics from the semantic neighborhood of the new classes toward the semantic region of previously learned target classes, thereby covering the vulnerable semantic neighborhood identified in prior tasks.
+As shown in Fig.~\ref{fig:vis-adv.}, we visualize representative DPGD trajectories starting from seed samples.
+The middle columns show the perturbations \(\boldsymbol{\delta}^{(k)}\) at selected iterations, while the last column shows the final adversarial anchor \(\mathbf{x}^{adv}\).
+Although the perturbations gradually become structured, the final anchors remain visually close to the original seeds.
+Meanwhile, the annotated similarities show that both the target-text similarity \(s_{\mathrm{txt}}\) and the raw visual-prototype similarity \(s_{\mathrm{vis}}\) increase along the DPGD process.
+This indicates that DPGD moves the selected seeds toward the target old-class semantic neighborhood in both the CLIP visual-text space and the raw visual space.

 In addition, Fig.~\ref{fig:adv-radius} visualizes the effects of different perturbation budgets.
-Notably, under larger radii, DPGD can produce anchors that appear semantically closer to the old-class prototypes, as evidenced by higher vision-text similarity and higher vision-visual-prototype similarity.
-However, distillation on these large-radius anchors yields markedly worse performance than the tiny-perturbation setting (e.g., $\epsilon=4/255$).
-This observation further supports our claim that mining anchors via small, fast perturbations within the semantic neighborhood is crucial for effective cross-modal geometry preservation.
+For a fair comparison, we keep \(K_{\mathrm{adv}}\) fixed and adjust the DPGD step size proportionally with the perturbation radius, i.e., \(\gamma_{\epsilon}\approx\epsilon/K_{\mathrm{adv}}\).
+Larger perturbation radii can produce anchors with higher similarity to the targeted old-class text embedding and raw visual prototype.
+However, distillation on these large-radius anchors yields worse continual learning performance than the tiny-perturbation setting (e.g., \(\epsilon=4/255\)).
+This suggests that overly large perturbations may drive anchors away from the original natural-image visual domain and introduce noisy distillation signals.
+Therefore, effective adversarial anchors should remain local probes of vulnerable semantic-interface neighborhoods, rather than unrestricted perturbations.

+To directly inspect how our method mitigates semantic drift around the old-new semantic interface, we further visualize boundary old-class samples in a semantic-coordinate plane on CIFAR100.
+For an old-class sample \((\mathbf{x},y)\) with \(y\in\mathcal{C}_{<t}\), the horizontal coordinate \(d_{\mathrm{old}}\) denotes its distance to the ground-truth old-class text axis, computed as \(1-(\bar{\mathbf{v}}(\mathbf{x}))^\top\mathbf{u}_{y}\).
+The vertical coordinate \(d_{\mathrm{new}}^{\mathrm{near}}\) denotes its distance to the nearest new-class text axis, computed as \(1-\max_{c\in\mathcal{C}_{t}}(\bar{\mathbf{v}}(\mathbf{x}))^\top\mathbf{u}_{c}\).
+Here, \(\bar{\mathbf{v}}(\mathbf{x})\) and \(\mathbf{u}_{c}\) are evaluated using the corresponding model state before or after task learning when plotting the drift arrows.
+Thus, the \textit{lower-right direction} indicates harmful semantic drift, where old visual patterns move away from their original old-class semantics and become closer to newly introduced class semantics.
+This diagnostic visualization uses old samples only for analysis and does not affect the exemplar-free training protocol.